 How Does the Inferior Function Stand Out?

 In everyday life, it is as easy to unmask someone’s inferior function as it is to unmask their dominant one.
-Identify in which situations your subject is clumsy, uncomfortable, acts in a childish way and often with avoidance.
-In spite of this discomfort, identify if your subject is sensitive to the situation: does he or she think about it often?
+Identify which situations someone is clumsy, uncomfortable, or acts in a childish way (and often with avoidance).
+In spite of this discomfort, identify if your subject is sensitive to the situation: Does he or she think about it often?
 Does he or she ruminate about it regularly?
 Does he or she take criticism about it very seriously?

-In case of intense stress or fatigue, the inferior function will manifest itself in a brutal way: unusual behavior, often with a strong emotional character, irrational, impulsive, defensive, immature.
-The subject is no longer in control of what it does and may adopt destructive, even self-destructive behaviors.
+In case of intense stress or fatigue, the inferior function will manifest itself in a brutal way: unusual behavior, often with a strong emotional character—irrational, impulsive, defensive, immature.
+The subject is no longer in control of what it does and may adopt destructive, or even self-destructive behaviors.

 More generally, the inferior function manifests itself in extreme, all-or-nothing behavior.
 However, some individuals have suffered so much from their inferior function that they have taken the time, during their years of suffering or following traumas, to master, little by little, their inferior function until they are completely aware of it and use it better than their dominant function.
 They are at a stage where they fully benefit from both their dominant and inferior function without the use of one of the two functions preventing the use of the other.